Skip to main content

 An individual using a peptide like Sermorelin or a combination of Ipamorelin/CJC-1295 is not just “trying to be healthy”; they are engaged in a sophisticated protocol to stimulate the body’s own production of growth hormone, aiming to improve sleep quality, accelerate recovery, reduce body fat, and enhance tissue repair.

 This person’s entire physiology is geared towards recovery and regeneration.
-A wellness program that imposes arbitrary activity challenges or restrictive diets could interfere with the very processes the is designed to support.
+A wellness program that imposes arbitrary activity challenges or restrictive diets could interfere with the very processes the peptide therapy is designed to support.
 For example, adequate protein synthesis and deep, restorative sleep are critical for these therapies to be effective.

 A program that disrupts sleep with early morning challenges or fails to account for increased nutritional requirements for tissue repair is working at cross-purposes to the individual’s medical protocol.
 The most reasonable alternative, in this case, is the acknowledgment that their physician-supervised peptide protocol is, in itself, a far more advanced and personalized wellness program than anything the employer could offer.